CharlesDDNoble/LIMS/README.md

 + Bootstrap 4.4.1

 ### Installation
-*I've (Charles) been using a local MySQL database to test the project.
-For now I'll assume that's what will be used until we get something else more concrete up and running.*
 1. Install [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) using the Visual Studio installer
     a. within the Visual Studio installer, add the "ASP.NET and web development" package
     b. within the Visual Studio installer, add the ".NET desktop development" package